Last Updated July 8th, 2019 at 09:07 am by Lisa

-Step-by-Step instructions and how to trim, clean, and slice leeks for recipes.
-Easy preparation tips to store in the fridge and freezer for faster cooking!
+Step-by-Step instructions to prepare leeks for recipes.
+Tutorial on how to clean, trim, and slice leeks plus freezer storage tips for faster cooking!

 Leeks are a mild wonderful vegetable, a “distant relative” to onions and garlic.
 Use them in place of regular onions in recipes.
 They’re mild, sweet, and have a delicate flavor.
 Their vibrant light green color is so pretty in dishes!